pavithralakshmiv/c-plus-plus-journey/README.md

 ### 🚀 Summary
 Learned the fundamentals of C++ and understood how to write basic programs using variables, input/output, and data types.

+## 📅 Day 2

+### 📘 Topics Covered
+- Header files in C++
+- Operators (Arithmetic, Relational, Logical)
+- Reference variables
+- Typecasting

+### 💻 Practice
+- Performed operations using operators
+- Tried reference variables
+- Practiced typecasting

+### 🚀 Summary
+Learned how header files work and how to use operators for calculations.
+Also understood reference variables and typecasting in C++.